JourneyTodo/journey-web/supabase/README.md

 Bam!
 Now we're preserving all the id's information, and the `path` column can be used to properly arrange the parent/child relationships.

 Now, what if we want to also sort by an arbitrary, user-based index?
 For example, a user may create a brand new goal and have the desire to display it at the top of their sidenav.
 How can we sort by both the hierarchical path and this arbitrary index?
-Well, we can change our `path` values to contain both the index _and_ the id!
-Check this out:
+Let's look at another example:

 (make sure you read the definition of the `index` column above)
 | Name | Id | Index | Parent Id | Path |